info201b-sp21/ps-shiny/README.md

 reading this readme you probably already did it).
 This will automatically create a private repository which you will submit to Canvas as your assignment.
-Note this is an individual assigment, so you have to create your own repo.
+Note this is an individual assigment, so you have to create your own repo, not rely on your teammates.

 ### Complete the following steps: